termsurf/mist/readme.md

 _Note: some initial inspiration / word sources came from around the web, from places like [this](https://www.reddit.com/r/conlangs/comments/hy5f0z/625_words_to_get_your_conlang_going/)._

+### Submit Fixes and Improvements

+Please help us curate the best words and sentences for easy translation!
+Here are a few things you can quickly do to help out.

+1. **Add missing words.** For each category (noun, verb, adjective, etc.) add any missing words.
+For example, you can do `node code/uniq adjective/full`, after you've added some adjectives to the `full` list, and it will remove any duplicates (so it's easier to just add words and worry about if they are duplicates later).
+2. **Remove junk words.** Sometimes there will be a non-noun in the noun file, or a junk word.
+Please flag these and remove them.
+3. **Curate quality words.** Think of what words are "best", that is words that are "simple", "basic", and really easy to understand and translate.
+For the 10 word list, this should be the simplest of simpl words.
+For the 100 word list, some more.
+For the 1000 word list, this should be the simplest 1000 words you can think of.
+It's hard to figure out what counts as a simple easy to understand word, but if you have opinions here, feel free to submit PRs.

 <h3 id="license">License</h3>

 <p xmlns:dct="http://purl.org/dc/terms/" xmlns:vcard="http://www.w3.org/2001/vcard-rdf/3.0#">